 The key difference is that Sukiyabashi Jiro has a whole staff behind the scenes that are prepping the components for the next piece the whole time.
 Since they only have one menu, this type of precision execution is possible.

-The meal is split in three difference sections, or stanzas in a symphony.
+The meal is split into three different sections or stanzas in a symphony.
 First are the classic dishes, second are the seasonal dishes, and third, are the sweeter dishes.

 Below is the menu of the meal and the sequence of how it came out: